-The City of Rosenberg public water system, (PWS) ID 0790003, will temporarily convert the disinfectant used in the distribution system from chloramine to free chlorine twice per year.
+The City of Rosenberg public water system, (PWS) ID 0790003, will temporarily convert the disinfectant used in the distribution system from chloramine to free chlorine June 6, 2022 through June 26, 2022.
 During this period, you may experience taste and odor changes associated with this type of temporary disinfectant conversion.

 Public water systems are required to properly disinfect their water and maintain an adequate disinfectant residual in the distribution system.
 Chloramine, free chlorine combined with ammonia, is widely used as a disinfectant because it persists for long periods while also limiting the formation of disinfection by-product contaminants.

 Prolonged use of chloramine coupled with other factors that can impact water quality, such as high temperatures or stagnation of water, may result in the growth and/or persistence of organic matter within the pipes of the distribution system, which may hinder the ability to maintain an adequate disinfectant residual.
 A temporary conversion to free chlorine, partnered with flushing activities, helps to rid distribution pipes of this organic matter and improve the quality of your water overall.

 Customers may notice a slight chlorine taste or odor in the tap water for a short period during the change.
 The water is safe to drink, to use for cooking, to bathe in and for other everyday uses.
 During this period, we will sample and test our water to monitor the effectiveness of the temporary modification.
 Once the free chlorine disinfection process is complete, we will return to the chloramine disinfection.